Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Introduction

 The \SAV scheme is specifically designed to be energy stable with respect to an associated modified energy.
-This property either assumes fixed time-stepping, which is impractical for the FCH gradient flows \tcb{when accuracy is paramount}, or an adaptive time stepping based upon modifications by factors of two and nesting.
+This property either assumes fixed time-stepping, which is impractical for the FCH gradient flows in cases for which accuracy is paramount, or an adaptive time stepping based upon modifications by factors of two and nesting.
 This latter strategy is implemented for the super-critical benchmark within the BDF2-SAV scheme.
-This is found to provide no benefit for accuracy while increasing computational cost by a factor of two to three.
+This was found to provide no benefit for accuracy while increasing computational cost by a factor of two to three.
 We also implement the second order Crank-Nicolson approach in combination with the SAV strategy but find that it is not computationally efficient.
-In all cases all convergent schemes preserve the energy decay property of the gradient flow. \tcg{ \begin{remark} The work \cite{ZOWW} directly compares the \PSD and \SAV methods described herein, but in the context of uniform, fixed time step setting.
+In all cases all convergent schemes preserve the energy decay property of the gradient flow.

+\begin{remark} The work \cite{ZOWW} directly compares the \PSD and \SAV methods described herein, but in the context of uniform, fixed time step setting.
 Based upon their experience with FCH-type simulations, the authors state that ``ultimately adaptive time stepping algorithms should be compared."
 The present study seeks to fill this gap, using time step adaptivity to make quantitative comparison of accuracy against efficiency for a variety of numerical schemes.
-Moreover, the family of regularized FCH models presented here allow for interpolation between the smooth versions of the FCH considered in earlier analytical and numerical studies and the singular versions arising as reductions from self-consistent mean field analysis whose inherent numerical stiffness makes them more challenging than the models considered in~\cite{ZOWW}. \end{remark} }
+Moreover, the family of regularized FCH models presented here allow for interpolation between the smooth versions of the FCH considered in earlier analytical and numerical studies and the singular versions arising as reductions from self-consistent mean field analysis whose inherent numerical stiffness makes them more challenging than the models considered in~\cite{ZOWW}. \end{remark}